 Make Technology Feel Used

 In Neon Veil, neural implants aren't status symbols—they're necessities.
 Like smartphones today, everyone has them, and they're always breaking.
 The wealthy have seamless interfaces; the poor make do with glitchy hand-me-downs that overheat.
+Rin has loader tech rather than shiny robotic arms, they break all the time and they have to jury rig them all the time to make them work again.

 Let the World Shape Your Characters